aligneddev/continuousDeliveryDemo/README.md

-# continuousDeliveryDemo
+# Continuous Delivery Presentation and Demo
-Demo for http://southdakotacodecamp.net/sessions/101 about Continuous Delivery and the new Microsoft Build system in 2015
+Demo for [Using Visual Studio Online's new build system to achieve a Continuous Delivery pipeline](http://southdakotacodecamp.net/sessions/101), given on November 7th, 2015. about Continuous Delivery and the new Microsoft Build system in 2015.

 ## Steps to get Selenium tests running
  1. Go to the test tab in the  VSO project